OverviewTrail Status: Open

-Riders have the option of riding the full trail over two or three days or choosing shorter riding options to suit fitness, experience and the time available.
-A water taxi will eventually be able to ferry riders and bikes to four access points along the trail, making a variety of trips possible.
+Riders have the option of riding the full trail over two days or choosing shorter options to suit fitness, experience and the time available.
+There are three sections of trail that can be ridden as standalone rides.
+A water taxi can ferry riders and bikes to four access points along the trail.